The Best Crockpot Green Bean Casserole – Quick Facts

 - Gluten Free: use gluten-free french fried onions.

-- Fried Onions: we highly recommend adding these right before serving, otherwise they will get soggy real quick in the slow cooker.
+- Fried Onions: highly recommend adding these right before serving, otherwise they will get soggy real quick in the slow cooker.

 - Cream of Mushroom Soup: option to use any variety of store-bought cream of mushroom soup or make your own dairy free cream of mushroom soup.